- Go off-roading in 4x4 vehicles and see colourful salt works, gravel desert plains and spectacular rock formations

 Day 12 — São Tomé, São Tomé and Príncipe

 Silver Cloud drops anchor this morning off the island of São Tomé.
-We plan to use our Zodiacs to go ashore and start our tours of Sao Tome, the capital city to the islands of Sao Tome and Principe and the surroundings.
+We plan to go ashore and start our tours of Sao Tome, the capital city to the islands of Sao Tome and Principe and the surroundings.

 One of the stops will be at the impressive São Nicolãu waterfall, which not only invites to have a swim in its pool, but also is surrounded by mossy rocks, covered in liverworts, ferns, wild raspberries and impatiens that will delight botany lovers.
 We continue our tour higher into the mountains to the Monte Café coffee plantation, where we will be given a tour of the coffee processing facilities –obviously tasting some of the local coffee as well.